google/xls/docs_src/delay_estimation.md

 It seems clear that an operation like `add(bits[32], bits[32]) -> bits[32]`
 takes some amount of time to produce a result -- we need to be able to determine what that amount of time is for packing that operation into a given cycle.
-[^atomic-packing] Note that XLS operations are parametric in their bitwidth, so `add(bits[17], bits[17]) -> bits[17]` is just as possible as a value like `32`.
+<sup>[1](#footnote1)</sup> Note that XLS operations are parametric in their
+bitwidth, so `add(bits[17], bits[17]) -> bits[17]` is just as possible as a
+value like `32`.
 This ain't C code.

-[^atomic-packing]: Note that we currently pack operations into cycles atomically -- that is, we don't break an `add` that would straddle a cycle boundary into `add.first_half` and `add.second_half` automatically to pull things as early as possible in the pipeline, but this is future work of interest.
+<a name='footnote1'>1</a>: Note that we currently pack operations into cycles
+atomically -- that is, we don't break an `add` that would straddle a cycle boundary into `add.first_half` and `add.second_half` automatically to pull things as early as possible in the pipeline, but this is future work of interest.
 Ideally operations would be described structurally in a way that could automatically be cut up according to available delay budget.
 This would also permit operations in the IR that take more than a single cycle to produce a value (currently they would have to be "legalized" into operations that fit within a cycle, but that is not yet done, the user will simply receive a scheduling error).

 Some operations, such as `bit_slice` or `concat` are just wiring "feng shui";
 however, they still have some relevance for delay calculations!
 Say we